-Discover the incredible way many hands make lifesaving meals for starving children around the world and how one man’s obedience to God is empowering a community through an event called Slammin’ Famine.
+Discover the incredible way many hands make lifesaving meals for starving children around the world.
+Hear how one man’s obedience to God is empowering a community through an event called Slammin’ Famine.

 Let me tell you a story—a story of how God reveals his glory in and through us.
 It’s the story of how God can change this world one person at a time.
 It’s the story of two ordinary men who responded to God’s call.